Timothy George: Career

 George has served on the Board of Directors of Lifeway Christian Resources of the Southern Baptist Convention.
 He has written more than 20 books and regularly contributes to scholarly journals.
 His book Theology of the Reformers has been translated into several languages and is used as a textbook in many schools and seminaries.

-His most recent books are Is the Father of Jesus the God of Muhammad? and The Mark of Jesus: Loving in a Way the World Can See (with John Woodbridge).
+His most recent books are Is the Father of Jesus the God of Muhammad? and The Mark of Jesus: Loving in a Way the World Can See (with John D. Woodbridge).
 He edited J.I.
 Packer and the Evangelical Future (Baker 2009) and co-edited the book Our Sufficiency is of God: Essays on Preaching in Honor of Gardner C. Taylor (March 2010).

 George is active in evangelical–Roman Catholic Church dialogue.
-He co-authored the Manhattan Declaration: A Call of Christian Conscience with Roman Catholic lawyer Robert P. George.
+He co-authored the Manhattan Declaration: A Call of Christian Conscience with Roman Catholic legal scholar Robert P. George.

-He is also an ordained minister and has been pastor of churches in Georgia, Alabama, and Massachusetts.
+He is also an ordained minister in the Southern Baptist Convention and has been pastor of churches in Georgia, Massachusetts, Kentucky and Alabama.

+A Festschrift was composed in his honor titled Worship, Tradition, and Engagement: Essays in Honor of Timothy George.
+Contributors included David S. Dockery, Gerald Bray, Mark Dever, Kevin J. Vanhoozer, John D. Woodbridge, Albert Mohler, and Richard Mouw.

+Public lectures

+In 2005, George delivered the nineteenth Erasmus Lecture titled Evangelicals and Others, organized by First Things magazine and the Institute on Religion and Public Life.
+In his lecture, George explored the place of evangelical Christianity within the wider Christian tradition, emphasizing the need for constructive dialogue and cooperation between evangelicals, Catholics, and Orthodox believers.
+He argued that shared commitments to Scripture, faith, and moral renewal can help bridge confessional divides and strengthen the public witness of Christianity in the modern world.